TEN DAYS CYCLING – €1,420

 Another advantage of coming out of the main season is that accommodation prices are quite a bit lower than in other months.

 All pictures used on this page are from previous tours or are of roads/locations on the tour and taken in either January or February.

 “Huw and Carolyn went out of their way to look out for everybody and their standard of care for the riders was exceptional.
 Nothing was too much trouble…I thoroughly recommend Pedal Portugal.”
 Jim Bolger, Manchester.

 Where do we go?

-The tour takes in some of the best scenery and most interesting places to visit in the western Algarve – plus quieter spots and hidden beaches that are way off the main tourist trail.
+The tour takes in some of the best scenery and most interesting places to visit in the western Algarve and south-west Alentejo – including quieter spots and beaches that are way off the main tourist trail.

 We will visit ancient towns, rural villages, wild beaches, dramatic cliffs, rugged hills and picture-postcard coves.

 Although not car-free, around 90% of the route is on quiet lanes and back roads where traffic is extremely light.

 We also cross the border into the neighbouring Alentejo region in order to see a bit more of the stunning Atlantic coast and protected landscape of the Southwest Alentejo and Vicentine Natural Park.

 There will be a couple of rest days during the tour – plus options for additional rides.

-- Day One (Sunday) – arrive in the small beach resort of Quarteira (transfers from Faro airport provided) and meet your fellow riders at our hotel with our first group meal in the evening
+- Day One (Sunday) – arrive in the ancient Moorish town of Tavira, just inland from the lagoons and beaches of the Ria Formosa Natural Park (transfers from Faro airport provided).
+Meet your fellow riders at our hotel with our first group meal in the evening

-- Day Four – ride to a boutique guest house set in cork oak trees near the hill town of Monchique.
-This is a fairly tough but incredibly scenic ride.
-53km
+- Day Four – continue via the historic town of Silves before turning north and climbing up to a boutique guest house set in cork oak trees near the hill town of Monchique.
+This is a fairly tough ride with one major climb but incredibly scenic.
+62km

 - Day Six – ride from Monchique to the small town of Odemira.
-Wild and remote countryside on the way down from the hills with some long descents – and one nasty 2km climb!
-60km
+Wild and remote countryside on the way down from the hills with some long descents – plus a few climbs!
+62km